 The Phoenix has three wheelchair bays in the back row of the cinema that can be booked in person or over the phone at Reception (not available for online bookings).
 We also have extra space at the front of the cinema for additional wheelchairs if necessary.
 Please make staff aware when booking your tickets if you require a wheelchair space, or a seat in the back row due to other mobility issues.
 A disabled toilet is available in the cinema foyer.

 Our satellite link allows us to screen the best theatre, ballet, opera and more, live from whichever venue they are taking place in, directly to Orkney!
-See what's coming up.
+Click here to see what's coming up.

 A hearing loop is installed in the cinema auditorium and is active during most cinema shows.
-During some events this may need to be switched off to prevent interference with microphones or other equipment - please ask a member of cinema staff if you have any queries about this.
+Please switch your hearing aid to the 'T'setting to use this service.
+During some events the hearing loop may need to be switched off to prevent interference with microphones or other equipment - please ask a member of cinema staff if you have any queries about this.

 Monthly screenings of family-friendly films at low prices – all tickets are only £2.80!
 A great way to introduce little ones to the cinema for the first time, or just see a good film for less money.
 (Responsibility for assessing a film's suitability always remains with the parents or guardians.)